muthhus/aws-cdk-java/README.md

 # AWS CDK Java Worshop!

 This project helps you to automate the infrastructure on AWS using AWS CDK.
-It uses the Amazon API gateway, Lambda & DynamoDB services.
+It configures the Amazon API gateway, Lambda & DynamoDB services.

 ## Useful commands